livebook-dev/livebook/docs/deployment/clustering.md

 ## `auto`

 Detects the hosting platform and automatically sets up a cluster using DNS configuration.
-Currently the only supported platform is Fly.io.
+Currently the only supported platform is Fly.io (and Kubernetes when using Livebook Teams).

 ## `dns:QUERY`